acenet-arc/introduction_to_cloud/_episodes/the-cloud.md

 ## Cloud Service Models

 So far we have been talking about clouds providing virtual devices as a service, also known as [**Infrastructure as a Service (IaaS)**](../reference#iaas).
 Which means the cloud provider is providing the virtualized hardware as a service.
 One of the benefits of IaaS is that you don't have to ensure the physical hardware keeps working, the IaaS provider takes care of that for you.
 If instead you ran your own server for your website and a disk fails you would be responsible for replacing it and ensuring that there was no data loss.
 IaaS removes the requirement to actually manage the hardware.
 Managing the operating system and software is the responsibility of the user of the service.
 Infrastructure as a service allows the greatest amount of flexibility and power to configure and setup your computing environment as you like apart from actually managing the hardware yourself.
 With this great flexibility comes the responsibility to ensure that security patches and operating system updates are applied and that backups are made in case of disaster.
-This service model also requires that the user understand how to setup and configure their environments.
+This service model also requires that the user understand how to setup, configure, and maintain their environments.

 There are several other service models that are possible with clouds ranging form IaaS to [**Software as a Service (SaaS)**](../reference#saas) at the other end of the spectrum, where software services, such as Gmail or Facebook, are provided.
 In the middle of these two extremes is [**Platform as a Service (PaaS)**](../reference#paas) which provides an environment already configured with the tools required to develop software.
 An example of PaaS would be a high performance computing (HPC) environment where programming languages and libraries are installed and configured to allow the user to dive into writing code to solve their problem.